Ceptah Bridge FAQ

 Error 401 (Unauthorized)

 This is because your login or password is incorrect.
 Please check the user name, re-enter the password and try again.
-Be mindful of the following:
+Be mindful of the fact that

 Error 403 (Forbidden)